stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yyan11−stat6250): How to write an INPUT statement?
 - Answer (yyan11−stat6250): For each field of raw data that you want to read into your SAS data set, you must specify the following information in the INPUT statement: a valid SAS variable name; a type (character or numeric); a range (starting column and ending column).
 - Question (dlee117−stat6250): If you wanted to name a new variable NewBalance, when do you need to specify it in the exact case you wanted stored and when can you specify the name in uppercase, lowercase, or mixed case?
+- Answer (dlee117-stat6250): It identifies the variable type as character.
+- Question (kveng−stat6250): Is there a better way of creating a table from raw data instead of using column input?
+Can we just specify the column name and SAS will know the column numbers automatically?

 [Course Textbook Chapter 5, Problem 8]